willroberts/rogue-spear-2020/README.md

 1. Install [Urban Operations Patch 2.52](https://www.moddb.com/games/tom-clancys-rainbow-six-rogue-spear/downloads/rogue-spear-urban-operations-252-us-patch)
 1. Modify `<YourGameDir>\UrbanOperations.exe` to change compatibility settings: Windows 98 mode, 16-bit color, and administrator privileges.
 1. Run `<YourGameDir>\UrbanOperations.exe` to start the game, optionally using [Borderless Gaming](https://github.com/Codeusa/Borderless-Gaming/releases) to get a borderless window.
 The game disc will need to be "mounted" to play the game.

-At this point, you can run the game.
-The menu system will only run in 640x480 mode.
-Once you enter a game, the resolution will increase.

-To test things out, enter a Terrorist Hunt scenario in the Training mode.

 ### Black Thorn and Covert Ops